QMagen/PyQMagen/README.md

-# Learning Effective Hamiltonian from thermodynamic datas
+# Learning Effective Hamiltonian from thermodynamic data

 we wish to propose a systematic approach of fitting thermodynamic data